BashirYesufu/Python-Basics/README.md

 # Python-Basics

 ## Goal
-This repo contains the basics of learning python language.
+This repository contains the basics of learning python language.
 This is a companion to my 100 days of code in python.
 I'll be learning to use the language for projects in Django, Web scraping, Data science, Web development, GUI development, APIs, Automation, Game development, Cloud computing and scripting.

 # Not so Fun Fact